SubaashNair/StatClean/docs/index.md

-# StatClean Documentation
+# Welcome to StatClean

-Welcome to StatClean - A comprehensive statistical data preprocessing and outlier detection library.
+A comprehensive statistical data preprocessing and outlier detection library with formal statistical testing and publication-quality reporting.

 ## Quick Start